sf-wdi-31/depth-first-search/README.md

 1. In either "tree.js" or "tree.rb", code up your breadth first search function.

 1. How would you modify your breadth first search function to work on a binary search tree?

+1. Binary search trees can be faster than arrays at keeping data sorted when you insert and remove nodes, but only if the binary search tree is *balanced*, because a balanced tree has the minimum possible number of levels to store all its nodes.
+We can check that a tree is balanced by looking at where it has "missing children," room where nodes could have a child but don't.
+A tree is balanced if all of the missing children are at the very bottom level of the tree or just one level higher.
+How could you use breadth first search to check whether a binary search tree is balanced?

-How could you modify it to pick out a group of nodes based on some data characteristic instead of just the key?
+1. How could you modify breadth first search to pick out a group of nodes based on some data characteristic instead of just the key?
 For instance, how could you use it to find all of the hex colors named by a particular user in the hex color tree from yesterday?

 <!--